Netec-Mx/mslearn-azure-ml/Instructions/04a-Work-with-compute.md

 ## Task 3: Create the compute instance

-To create the compute instance, you can use the studio, Python SDK, or Azure CLI.
+To create the *compute instance*, you can use the studio, Python SDK, or Azure CLI.
 You'll use the studio to create the compute instance with the setup script you just created.

 1. Navigate to the **Compute** page, using the menu on the left.
 1. In the **Compute instances** tab, select **+ New**.